Every year, the world generates approximately 2.12 billion tons of waste, with 1.3 billion tons consisting of food

 More than 2.5 million tons of lees are produced each year around the world.
 But, given how lees are considered a soil pollutant, wineries face significant expenses in managing their disposal.

 Despite being considered waste, lees are naturally rich in phenolic compounds, offering valuable antioxidant and biological benefits.
-Recent research shows they can improve the flavor, color, taste, and texture of ice creamyogurt, and burgers.
+Recent research shows they can improve the flavor, color, taste, and texture of ice cream, yogurt, and burgers.

-study led by Tuncay Gumus, PhD, head of the Department of Food Engineering at Tekirdag Namik Kemal University, Turkey, recently showed how using lees as a coloring agent can improve the texture and flavor of jelly.
+A study led by Tuncay Gumus, PhD, head of the Department of Food Engineering at Tekirdag Namik Kemal University, Turkey, recently showed how using lees as a coloring agent can improve the texture and flavor of jelly.

 When used as a colorant, wine lees not only enhance jellies with higher antioxidant properties due to their rich anthocyanin and phenolic content but are also cheaper than their commercial alternatives.